Timeline of Hurricane Katrina: Wednesday, August 31, 2005

 Hurricane Katrina is downgraded to a tropical depression.

-Water stoped rising in New Orleans.
-The average home was under 6-9ft. of water.
+Water stopped rising in New Orleans.
+The average home was under 6–9 ft. of water.

 At 10:00 PM CDT (0300 UTC), Mayor Ray Nagin announced that a plan to sandbag the breach in the 17th Street Canal levee had failed.
 At the time, 85 percent of the city was underwater.